elinbrown/todo/README.md

 # todo
 A simple todo app with Vue.js and Vuex.
 Uses Bulma for CSS.
+I wanted to learn Vuex for state management and this was my first simple attempt.

 ## Project setup
 ```